PadsterH2012/Proxmox-Cluster-Manager/README.md

 - Validation checks
 - Login/Logout functionality

+### Troubleshooting Test Imports

+If you encounter module import issues:
+- An `__init__.py` file has been added to the project directory to mark it as a Python package
+- The `PYTHONPATH` is set to `/app:/app/project` in the Dockerfile to ensure proper module resolution
+- Test imports now use `from project.app import app` instead of `from app import app`
+- Docker Compose test configuration updated to mount the entire project and use correct test path

 ### Continuous Integration

 Tests are automatically run as part of the Jenkins CI/CD pipeline for each build.